Dominus77/yii2-sweetalert2-widget/README.md

     [
         'callback' => new \yii\web\JsExpression("
             function (result) {
-                if (result.dismiss === 'timer') {
+                // handle dismiss, result.dismiss can be 'cancel', 'overlay', 'close', and 'timer' if (result.dismiss === 'timer') {
                     console.log('I was closed by the timer')
                 }